seamapi/podracer/README.md

   --env-file FILE       read environment variables from a file -v VOLUME, --volume VOLUME
-                        bind mount a volume into the container
+                        bind mount a volume into the container --network NETWORK     connect the container to a network```
 ```

 ## Copyright